Nom-nom-hub/mob-life/ROADMAP.md

 ---

-*This roadmap is living document that will be updated based on development progress, player feedback, and technical requirements.
+*This roadmap is a living document that will be updated based on development progress, player feedback, and technical requirements.
 All timelines are estimates and may shift based on complexity and unforeseen challenges.*